thobbsinteractive/magic-carpet-community-patch/README.md

 To run a level you have created using the editor:</br>
 --custom_level "[Path to .mc2 file]"</br>

+## For more information on Magic Carpet 2 ##
+Moburma has been tirelessly working to document cut levels, level data structures and missing graphics at: https://tcrf.net/Magic_Carpet_2:_The_Netherworlds

 ## My intention is to make a patch for Magic Carpet 1 and 2 (GOG editions) that initially will:
 - Add more screen resolution options
 - Increase draw distance